sduffy826/JavaLogger/README.md

 - Writing log messages, as String or using LogRecord
 - Showing handlers
 - Setting log level
-- Getting a log file that's in 'csv' format (to multiple output files)
+- Getting a log file that's in 'csv' format (and writing to multiple output files)